kubernetes/community/contributors/guide/README.md

 ### File an Issue

 Not ready to contribute code, but see something that needs work?
 While the community encourages everyone to contribute code, it is also appreciated when someone reports an issue (aka problem).
-Issues should be filed under the appropriate repository.
+Issues should be filed under the appropriate Kubernetes subrepository.

 *Example:* a documentation issue should be opened to [kubernetes/website](https://github.com/kubernetes/website/issues).

 Make sure to adhere to the prompted submission guidelines while opening an issue.

-*A note on questions*
- Our triage team has many issues to triage.
-Please do not file an issue if you are learning Kubernetes and have a question.
-Questions should be asked on [Stack Overflow](https://stackoverflow.com/questions/tagged/kubernetes), [ServerFault](https://serverfault.com/questions/tagged/kubernetes), or on the appropriate Kubernetes [Slack Channel](http://slack.k8s.io/).
-We also have [Kubernetes Office Hours](/office-hours.md) once a month.

 # Contributing